dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 listen to others.
-By listening to Nana Akosua, I've learned a lot and I can tell that she has the same *a postieri* familiarity with philosophical and spiritual concepts that I do; it is simply developed with more wisdom, practice and contact with people.
-I apologize if saying this implies that she has shortcomings in communication: she doesn't.
-I've learned a lot from watching her videos.
+By listening to Nana Akosua, I've learned a lot and I can tell that she has the same *a postieri* familiarity with philosophical and spiritual concepts that I do; it is simply developed with more wisdom, practice *and contact with people.* I've learned a lot from watching her videos.
 However, my own weaknesses there have taught me to examine the experience and word of others for substance, *not appearance of substance*.
 True substance lies within.
-Extrapolations
+If I can't listen to others, how the hell could I expect them to listen to me?

 <a name="if-the-soul-is-not-purely-internal-then-how-does-one-know-their-own-soul" />